Double Spotlight Ceiling Lamp

 Manufacturer: Philips, Eindhoven, The Netherlands – Turnhout, Belgium.

-Other versions: Made in several colours and produced with 1, 2 or 3 lamps.
+Other versions: This double spotlight ceiling lamp exists in several colours and was produced with 1, 2 or 3 lamps.
 Also made as a wall lamp and floor lamp.

 The plastic mechanism with screws to adjust the spotlights for this lamp were made in Germany.
 On the plastic screws is written/pressed DBGM.
 In all probability these parts were made by the OMI company.